OBS Game Capture Black Screen: How to Fix

 Solution 2: Running OBS as Administrator

-In Windows settings, you can manually specify which graphics card OBS will use.
-Assign OBS studio to 'high performance', then restart the program.
+In Windows settings you can manually specify which graphics card OBS will use.
+Assign OBS Studio to 'high performance', then restart the program.
 After this, the screen starts displaying correctly, and recording becomes available again.
 This is one of the most effective fixes for laptops.

 Solution 4: OBS Compatibility Mode